TUDelft-books/CSBB-textbook/book/Quarter2/Week2_3.md

 -   How does this project connect with other projects?

-# Weekly submitted Assignments
+## Weekly Submitted Assignments

-## Group
+### Group

-Does your project potentially need any institutional review?
+- Does your project potentially need any institutional review?
 What kind?

-What could change in your project to change that answer?
+- What could change in your project to change that answer?

+- Assignment 2: submit the name of the journal you have identified for publication, and the submission guidelines (This can be a URL).
-## Individual
+### Individual

-What do you think is important in the institutional review process?
+- What do you think is important in the institutional review process?
 Why is it necessary?

-# References
+## References